What is just in time inventory?

 Your inventory management strategy will probably fall somewhere between just in time and just in case.
 You don’t want to get stuck with a lot of unsold merchandise at the end of a season.
 But you also don’t want supply chain glitches to leave you with empty shelves.
 That could cost you sales.

-Ideally, eCommerce businesses should have enough stock on hand to meet demand until the next order arrives from the manufacturer.
+Ideally, ecommerce businesses should have enough stock on hand to meet demand until the next order arrives from the manufacturer.
 In addition, you want to keep some safety stock to ensure against supply disruptions.
 When you optimize your stocking levels, you increase your turnover ratio.
 You also pay less for storage.
 You might even be able to stock more SKUs within the same amount of shelf space.

 At Red Stag Fulfillment, we work with our clients to optimize their inventory management.
 We help you figure out your restock levels based on the time it takes to get your products from the factory to the warehouse shelves.
 Red Stag Fulfillment team members are steeped in lean management practices like just in time inventory management.
 We know that our clients’ success leads to our success.
 We are excited to partner with you to grow your business and ours.